codingbbq/codingbbq.github.io/docs/Cloud/AWS-AI-Business-Strategist.md

 - C. The vendor's AI platform is guaranteed to be safe, bias-free, and ready for any use case
 - D. The vendor is using marketing jargon and the citation can be ignored as vendor noise

+**The vendor has self-declared alignment; the buyer should ask what specifically is aligned and whether an independent audit has happened**
-B. The vendor has self-declared alignment; the buyer should ask what specifically is aligned and whether an independent audit has happened
+The vendor has self-declared alignment; the buyer should ask what specifically is aligned and whether an independent audit has happened
 Alignment means a self-declared mapping of internal practices to the standard.
 It is a meaningful signal that warrants follow-up questions about specifics, evidence, and whether an independent audit has happened.
 The CEO's strongest questions test the claim without assuming either the best or the worst: which 42001 clauses are you implementing, are you self-aligned or independently certified, when was your last internal review, and where in your documentation can our team see the mapping?